Manly (NSW)

 The employment environment in Manly shows above-average strength when compared nationally

-Conversely, health care & social assistance employs only 10.0% of local workers, below Greater Sydney's 14.1%.
-While employment opportunities exist locally, many residents commute elsewhere for work.
-Over a 12-month period ending September 2025, Manly's labour force decreased by 0.2%, with employment declining by 1.2%, leading to an unemployment rate rise of 0.9 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.1% and a labour force expansion of 2.4%.
-State-level data for NSW as of 25-Nov-25 shows employment contracted by 0.03%, with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment will expand by 6.6% and by 13.7% over ten years.
-Applying these projections to Manly's employment mix suggests local employment should increase by 7.6% over five years and 14.9% over ten years.
+Many residents commute elsewhere for work based on Census data.
+Over a 12-month period ending September 2025, Manly's labour force decreased by 0.2%, employment declined by 1.2%, leading to a 1.0 percentage point rise in unemployment.
+In contrast, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Manly's employment mix suggests local employment should increase by 7.6% over five years and 14.9% over ten years, though this is a simple extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment